JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoCommand Class.md

 Deletes an object from the `Parameters` collection.

 ```
-FUNCTION Delete_ (BYREF cvIndex AS CVAR) AS HRESULT
+FUNCTION Delete_ (BYREF dvIndex AS DVARIANT) AS HRESULT
 ```

 | Parameter  | Description |